 When we rewrite the posting with clarity and truth, the volume usually drops and the quality rises.
 That is the goal.
 You do not need 200 applicants.
 You need the right 10.

-The Precision Sales Recruiting Sales Job Description Framework
+The Precision Sales Recruiting Job Description Framework

 Most job descriptions start with a long list of responsibilities.
 That is the fastest way to lose a strong candidate.
+Top salespeople want to know what winning looks like.
+Instead of writing "Make 60 calls per day," write the business outcome and back it with real numbers.

 - Quota: $X per month, quarter, or year